-Since forever my mom has been making her eggplant Parmesan.
+Since forever my mom has been making her eggplant parmesan.
 When I knew she was making this dish, I was always close by to nibble on the fried eggplant.
 There were times when she almost didn’t have enough for her dish, but somehow we always made it work.

-- 2 medium eggplants sliced about 1/2" thick
+- 2 medium eggplants sliced about 1/2″ thick

-- 4 eggs
+- 4 large eggs

 - 2 cups bread crumbs